Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: Introduction

 \section{Introduction}

-The problem of estimating system faults that could occur in actuators and sensors has been recently receiving extensive attention due to advances in the field of fault tolerant control and growth in demand for higher levels of reliability and autonomy in safety critical systems.
-Numerous approaches have been proposed for fault estimation of dynamical systems, such as unknown input observers (UIO) (\cite{chen2} and \cite{Tan20151048}) and sliding mode observers \cite{alwi2006robust}.
+{The problem of estimating faults that occur in the system actuators and sensors has recently received extensive attention due to advances in the field of fault-tolerant control and growth in demand for higher levels of reliability and autonomy in safety critical systems.
+A number of approaches have been proposed for fault estimation of dynamical systems, such as unknown input observers (UIO) (\cite{chen2} and \cite{Tan20151048}) and sliding mode observers \cite{alwi2006robust}}.
 An important category of available solutions are known as \textit{inversion-based} approaches that are addressed in the works such as \cite{szigeti}, \cite{edel1}, \cite{figu}, \cite{kulcsar} and \cite{szabo}.
 However, these results have one major drawback in common.
 Specifically, they will fail for non-minimum phase systems.
 In fact, stable inversion of non-minimum phase systems is an outstanding challenge in any given context associated with the problem of input reconstruction.

 Inversion of linear systems was first systematically treated by Brocket and Mesarovic in \cite{Bro}.
 The classic references are \emph{structure algorithm} \cite{silverman}, Sain \& the Massey algorithm \cite{SM}, and the Moylan algorithm \cite{moylan}.
-Gillijns \cite{gili} has also proposed a general form of the Sain \& Massey algorithm in which some free parameters are available that can be adjusted under certain circumstances for obtaining a stable inverse system provided that the original system does not have any unstable transmission zeros (that is, minimum phase systems).
-The inversion problem has been tackled by more sophisticated methods.
+Gillijns \cite{gili} has also proposed a general form of the Sain \& Massey algorithm in which certain free parameters are available that can be adjusted under certain circumstances to obtain a stable inverse system provided that the original system does not have any unstable transmission zeros (that is, minimum phase systems).
+The inversion problem has also been tackled by more complex methods.
 Palanthandalam-Madapusi and his colleagues have considered the problem of input reconstruction in several works, however the solutions provided all apply to only minimum-phase systems (\cite{chavan2015delayed}, \cite{palanthandalam2007unbiased} and \cite{kirtikar2009delay}).
 Flouquet and his colleagues proposed a sliding mode observer for the input reconstruction that is only valid for minimum phase systems \cite{floquet2004sliding}.
-Marro and Zattoni have proposed a geometric approach \cite{Marro2010815} for state reconstruction of both minimum and non-minimum phase systems given the system does not have any transmission zeros on the unit circle.
+Marro and Zattoni have proposed a geometric approach \cite{Marro2010815} for state reconstruction of both minimum and non-minimum phase systems. {However, this approach fails for systems that have transmission zeros on the unit circle.} \\